wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [125]

-CHAP XXIII.
+CHAP.
+XXIII.

-Surrender of Fort George and Fori Erie to the Americans--Gen. Brown drives the British from before Sackett's Harbor, with great loss--Gens.
+Surrender of Fort George and Fort Erie to the Americans--Gen. Brown drives the British from before Sackett's Harbor, with great loss--Gens.
 Winder and Chandler made prisoners at Forty-mile Creek.

 NOW, on the twenty-seventh day of the same month, being thirty days after Zebulon had gone to sleep with his fathers,

 2 Henry, whose sur-name was Dearborn, and Lewis* the chief captains of the army of Columbia, and Chauncey the commander of the fleet of the United States, that moved on the waters of the great lake Ontario, essayed to go against Fort George and Fort Erie, in the province of the king

+* Gen. Morgan Lewis.

 3 For they had previously concerted their plan and matured it ; and taken on board the ships, the army of Columbia, and a number of the destroying engines.

-* Gen. Morgan Lewis.

 [126]